babel/website/docs/parser.md

 | `v7.14.0` | Added error codes |
 </details>

-Error codes have been introduced in `7.14.0`.
-This is useful if you want to handle the errors thrown by `@babel/parser` by type.
+Error codes are useful for handling the errors thrown by `@babel/parser`.

 There are two error codes, `code` and `reasonCode`.